Naralux/mediacenter/README.md

 - Docker Compose.
 Tested on version 2.29.1.

 ## My Setup
-I'm running this stack in a Ubuntu Server (24.04 LTS) Virtual Machine (8GB RAM, 50GB (is overkill, but just to be sure) disk) on a Proxmox node.
+I'm running this stack in a Ubuntu Server (24.04 LTS) Virtual Machine (8GB RAM, 50GB disk (you don't need 50GB)) on a Proxmox node.
 Make sure the IP is static.
 You can probably(?) get this stack to work using LXC, but I haven't tried it.

+I consume media exclusively via the Plex App on a Nvidia Shield Pro that Direct Plays almost all types of formats.
+My Radarr/Sonarr quality profiles are tweaked in such a way that I only grab content that my setup can Direct Play.

 # Stack
 - [Zurg](https://github.com/debridmediamanager/zurg-testing)